MotoCzysz: Engine

 The 990 cc four-cylinder engine is mounted to the frame longitudinally, rather than transversely as on most similarly configured motorcycles.
 A transverse arrangement fights a bike's gyroscopic tendency to stand up when leaned over and applying throttle.
 The C1, in order to negate the resulting gyroscopic forces of the longitudinal orientation, has its lengthwise-mounted inline 4 engine cut in half, with the resulting crankshaft halves counter-rotating.
 Thus, the bike handles with no noticeable gyroscopic force from the engine.

 Two of the bike's four throttle bodies are controlled mechanically, while the other two are controlled electronically by the ECU, hypothetically smoothing power delivery.
 The ECU-controlled throttle bodies can be adjusted by computer for refinement of the throttle curve.

 For the 2007 MotoGP season, the Fédération Internationale de Motocyclisme (FIM) and Dorna Sports reduced the engine capacity to 800 cc for the class, rendering the C1's configuration ineligible for competition.
 Michael Czysz commented in a blog post that they were looking towards racing the bike in either AMA or WSB competition.

 Production

 As of mid-2010, MotoCzysz was offering to take down payments towards 50 MotoGP replica bikes offered for $100,000.
 A production date was unspecified.

 Awards

 The C1 was recognized with Robb Report MotorCycling's 2007 Achievement in Design Award.

 E1pc

 The E1pc all-electric sportsbike was announced in June 2009 as an entrant for the TTXGP but did not finish the race.
 In 2010, it took first place in the 2010 TT Zero event at the Isle of Man TT, and set a new course record.

 For the 2011 TT Zero Race, MotoCzysz riders Michael Rutter and Mark Miller took first and second places and for 2012 the same riders finished first and third.

-In the 2013 TT Zero Race, Rutter again won at a new record race-average speed of 109.675 mph, with team-mate Miller suffering breakdown.
+In the 2013 TT Zero Race, Rutter again won at a new record race-average speed of 109.675 mph, with teammate Miller suffering breakdown.